Majority of Democrats say Biden should be 2024 nominee: poll

 Trump, who announced his 2024 campaign in November, is slated to make campaign appearances at the early voting states of New Hampshire and South Carolina on Saturday.

 The Emerson College survey was conducted from Jan.
 19-21 among 1,015 registered voters.
-Its margin of error was plus or minus 3 percentage points.
+Its margin of error was 3 percentage points.